Courseiva

 Use AWS Config with a managed rule to detect and auto-remediate.

-Option A is correct because AWS Config with a managed rule like 'restricted-ssh' can detect and remediate non-compliant security groups.
-Option B is wrong because manually updating is not scalable.
-Option C is wrong because SCPs do not control security group rules directly.
-Option D is wrong because a Lambda function triggered by CloudWatch Events could work but AWS Config provides built-in remediation.
+AWS Config with the managed rule 'restricted-ssh' can detect and auto-remediate non-compliant security groups.
+Option B is wrong because service control policies (SCPs) do not control security group rules directly; they apply to IAM actions.
+Option C is wrong because manually updating each security group is not scalable across many instances.
+Option D is wrong because while a Lambda function triggered by CloudWatch Events could modify security groups, AWS Config provides a built-in, easier-to-manage remediation solution.

 Answer analysis